Over 25 actionable festive packaging tips

 Ensure packaging fits your products

-One of the key ways that products suffer damage in transit is by rattling around inside large outer packs or by multiple items colliding with each other.
+One of the key ways your products will suffer damage in transit is by rattling around in oversized outer packs or by multiple items colliding.

-One fix for this is to include void fill, but this can quickly become expensive if your boxes are too large for the products you are shipping in them.
+One fix for this is to include the proper void fill, but this can quickly become expensive if your boxes are too large for the products you are shipping.

 Equally, for retail applications, whilst large packs can often be eye-catching in-store, the disappointment that follows when consumers reveal the smaller-than-expected contents can harm consumer loyalty and affect repeat purchases.